-The non-compliance is considered to be relatively minor and does not unreasonably conflict with the height and scale of surrounding and nearby development.
+The non-compliance above existing ground level is considered to be relatively minor, with the excavated area of the dwelling not visually identifiable meaning the 9.54m building height does not unreasonably conflict with the height and scale of surrounding and nearby development.
 In this context, the proposed height non-compliance is considered to be compatible.